It’s Time to Bundle Up, Winter Adventures Await

 Once you’ve decided on a trail, we recommend you get a trail map and permit.
 Trail maps can be available on the website or at the trailhead, you’ll want to call ahead and find out.
 It can be dangerous to embark on a winter trail without knowing exactly where you’re going.
 Also, always be aware of how much daylight you have left.

-Don’t forget to learn about, and pack, the essentials for a safe and comfortable experience:
+The essentials for a safe and comfortable experience:

 - •Safety tips from the CDC (including what to bring and what to wear)